nanobox-io/nanobox-guides/articles/php/wordpress/deploy-wordpress.md

 [Importing Data](/php/wordpress/data-storage/importing-data.html#importing-data-into-a-production-database)
 [Importing Uploads](/wordpress/data-storage/importing-uploads.html)

+*If importing data, be sure to [update your baseurl in your database](/php/wordpress/data-storage/importing-data.html#update-your-wordpress-baseurl).*

 ## Enjoy Your Live WordPress App
 Congratulations.
 Your WordPress app is now live.
 The here's a few next steps you may want to go through: